-The one-day seminar description below is the second day of GGI's upcoming three-day Metrics Summit.
+The one-day seminar description below is the second day of GGI's three-day Metrics Summit.

 Proactive & Predictive R&D-Product Development Innovation Metrics - Overview